 I am a Research Associate in the Security Group of Cambridge University's Computer Laboratory, working on the Deterrence of Deception project led by Prof. Ross Anderson.
-This project is aimed at understanding how deception in online settings is different from face-to-face lying.
-In addition to my work as a post-doctoral researcher in Cambridge, I also have two Honorary Research Fellowships.
-Per the first of October 2014, I will start as an honorary Research Associate at King's College, Cambridge.
-Together with my colleague David Modic I will work on a research project on identifying victims and perpetrators of Internet Fraud: To deceive or be deceived.
+This project is aimed at understanding how deception in online settings is different from face-to-face lying, and how we can utilize this information to prevent people from lying.
+In addition to my work as a post-doctoral researcher in Cambridge, I also hold two honorary Research Fellowships.
+I am a College Research Associate at King's College, Cambridge, and together with my colleague David Modic I work on a research project on identifying victims and perpetrators of Internet Fraud: To deceive or be deceived.
 The second Honorary Research Fellowship concerns another practical application of social psychology research.
 Within the Department of Medical and Sport Sciences at Cumbria University in the UK, I am involved in Health Psychology related research on topics such as pain perception and self-image.

 I hold a PhD in Forensic and Social Psychology from Lancaster University, UK, for which I used motion capture equipment to measure if nonverbal mimicry is affected by lying.
 Previous education includes a Master's degree in Psychology and Law (Honors/Cum Laude) from Maastricht University in the Netherlands, and a Bachelor degree in Social Psychology from Utrecht University in the Netherlands.

 My research focuses on different aspects of deception.
 During my PhD I investigated the interpersonal aspects of lying measured automatically using motion capture equipment.
 Combining technology and forensic psychology has introduced me to the benefits of interdisciplinary research and I extended this approach during my post-doc research.
-Currently, rather than focusing on how to detect deceit, I am interested in the more fundamental question of why people lie.
+Currently, in addition to detecting deceit, I am interested in the more fundamental question of why people lie.
 The aim is to disentangle which factors contribute to a person’s decision to lie, and consequently, to test if this information can be used to deter people from lying.

 Current Research Projects